 Britain's arms sales to Bahrain are under urgent review following violence there, the Foreign Office has said.

 It said 250 cartridges of tear gas and other riot control equipment had been licensed for export to the Gulf state within the past nine months.
+The foreign secretary said there was no evidence UK tear gas was used in the military crackdown on protesters.

 Four people were killed in Bahrain on Thursday after riot police attacked anti-government demonstrators.